LINOSNCHENA/Assistive-Technologies-for-a-SMARTHOUSE/README.md

-# FEVER NOTIFICATION SYSTEM USING MOBILE PHONE AND EMAIL
+# FEVER NOTIFICATION SYSTEM USING EMAIL AND SMS

 The function of this application is to connect a fever detection system to a computer application and mobile SMS systems.
 Below are some of the components in its implementation.